 White noise.
 Babies are used to continuous noise and intermittent motion in utero.
 But the outside world is both very still and very quiet.
 So white noise helps them sleep more soundly.
 It shouldn’t sound like the womb, or ocean waves, or rain falling on a tin roof.
 They are soothed by the sound of something closer to what a vacuum cleaner sounds like!
 Get a Marpac Dohn Sound Machine or the tower - perfect gift, if you want to nudge a friend or relative.
 The first night home if you don’t have one set up a white noise app on an iPad or other speaker will do.
 Ideally, we want “pushed air” rather than exposure to an electronic device.

 Bottles.
 Brands of choice are the Dr. Browns with preemie nipple EVEN if you don’t have a preemie, it’s the slowest flow and will be less likely to “confuse” your baby going from breast to bottle.
 Other quality brands are Lansinoh Momma and Como Tomo.
-Also the bottles and nipples the Spectra comes with work nicely too.
+Also, the bottles and nipples the Spectra comes with work nicely too.
 Do you need a bottle warmer?
-NO. Babies don’t mind milk at room temp, or even cold - that’s a marketing gadget that is unnecessary.
-You can warm up cold milk by putting in a pan of hot water, if you have time - never a microwave.
+NO. Babies don’t mind milk at room temp, or even cold - that’s an unnecessary marketing gadget.
+You can warm up cold milk by putting it in a pan of hot water, if you have time - never a microwave.
 Do you need a bottle sterilizer?
 NO. Throw bottles, pump parts, nipples and pacifiers in a pot of boiling water for 5 minutes every other week or so.
 In between just wash in a bowl of hot water, use a gentle natural soap (Dr. Browns makes one) and let them air-dry (they make a plastic grass-like item for that).

 Getting Around.
-You’ll need a carseat that either snaps into a stroller frame, or a stroller that has a flat-style bassinet.
+You’ll need a car seat that either snaps into a stroller frame, or a stroller that has a flat-style bassinet.
 But you’re only going out in the beginning with your baby to the pediatrician’s office.
 Carriers are great, but babies have to be 8 lbs to be safely put in one (Ergo, Baby K’tan, Solly Wrap) plus the mom should NOT be wearing baby until she has healed from birth and vaginal bleeding has subsided.
-Speaking of which - plenty of Witch Hazel, pads, and a peri-wash (Frida makes a great one) is important for mom’s recovery.
-Doula’s trick - soak the pad in Witch Hazel, put in plastic bag and stick in freezer - soothing ice-pack.
+Speaking of which - plenty of Witch Hazel, pads, and a peri-wash (Frida makes a great kit with all of things you need) is important for mom’s recovery.
+Doula’s trick - soak the pad in Witch Hazel, put in a plastic bag and stick in freezer to make a soothing ice-pack.

-Items like nail-clippers, thermometer, a baby monitor, bath tub, bouncy chair, MamaRoo, clothes, toys, blankets, room darkening shades, the Owlet, the Snoo, the Rock & Play, a fancy rocking chair, etc. ALL can wait.
-Best bet - inherit items from friends and relatives - use neighborhood Facebook “mommy groups” for tips on nannies, night nurses, postpartum resources and all sorts of gadgets, gear and hacks you’ll want to know about or purchase, gently used.
+Items like nail-clippers, thermometer, a baby monitor, bath tub, bouncy chair, MamaRoo, clothes, toys, blankets, room darkening shades, the Owlet, a fancy rocking chair, etc. ALL can wait.
+Best bet - inherit items from friends and relatives - use neighborhood Facebook “mommy groups” for tips on nannies, night nurses, postpartum resources, and all sorts of gadgets, gear and hacks you’ll want to know about or purchase, gently used.
 Learning your baby is all you really need to do - so trust your instincts, you know more than you think you do.
 And try not to worry - they’ll do just fine.